EnergyModelsX/EnergyModelsRenewableProducers.jl/docs/src/nodes/det_hydropower/pump.md

 The new methods for the functions `constraints_capacity` and `constraints_opex_var` are explained in the *[section for `HydroGenerator`](@ref nodes-det_hydro_power-generator-math-con-stand)*.

-Furthermore, we dispatche on the flow constraints for `HydroPump` nodes.
+Furthermore, we dispatch on the flow constraints for `HydroPump` nodes.
 The mathematical description is the same as for the `HydroGenerator` nodes, except that electricity flows into the node (is consumed) rather than out of the node:

 - `constraints_flow_in`:\